 The Research Library primarily serves the staff and resident Fellows of Dumbarton Oaks.
-We welcome applications from outside scholars and advanced graduate students who need access to the Library for their own research.
+We welcome applications from outside scholars and advanced graduate students who need access to the Library for their scholarly research.

 Applications for Reader's privileges are submitted electronically using the .
-Completed forms should be sent to email@example.com at least one business day in advance of your desired start-date.
+Completed forms should be sent to firstname.lastname@example.org at least one full business day in advance of your desired start-date.

 All applicants who are not former Dumbarton Oaks Fellows should submit a letter of reference from a recognized authority in the relevant field at the time of application.

 All readers are issued an electronic badge that serves as photo identification and must be worn when on Dumbarton Oaks property.
 A government-issued, photo ID with date of birth must be presented at the time a reader's badge is made.
 A valid Dumbarton Oaks badge is required to enter the Library.

-A limited number of reserve shelves are available for Readers and Weekday Readers.
+A limited number of reserve shelves are available for Readers.
 Please request an assigned shelf when applying for access.

 Reader status permits a scholar to use the Library during all open hours.
 Reader status is usually granted for five years.